BREAKINGVIEWS-Xiaomi growth loses its shine with India ban

 By Robyn Mak

-HONG KONG Dec 12 (Reuters Breakingviews) - The rapid growth of China's top smartphone maker is starting to lose its shine.
-A patent dispute has forced Xiaomi to stop selling handsets temporarily in India.
-Xiaomi could probably pay up and start selling again, but patent fees will likely squeeze margins, and in turn the company's valuation.
+HONG KONG Dec 12 (Reuters Breakingviews) - A patent dispute has forced a retreat for China's top smartphone brand.
+The stakes are high because Indian demand for low-end phones could be huge.
+Xiaomi can probably pay up and start selling again, but patent fees will squeeze margins, and in turn the company's valuation.

-The unexpected ban comes just five months after Xiaomi's entry into the world's third largest smartphone market.
-Swedish group Ericsson is demanding that the Chinese smartphone maker compensate it for using protected technology in its phones in India.
-The financial impact on Xiaomi looks small: the bulk of the company's $5 billion in sales the first half of this year came from its home market of China.

-Yet the stakes are high: smartphone shipments to India will reach over 80 million units by the end of the year, according to research group IDC, and are expected to grow at an astonishing 40 percent for the next five years.
-A retreat from India, even if temporary, will set back Xiaomi's efforts to replicate its Chinese success in India's already crowded market, where Samsung and Nokia are waging a fierce battle with local brands like Micromax and Karbonn.

 CONTEXT NEWS